Akshai-Krishna-KP/Mars_Task_1/README.md

 I am using VScode for editing and making the code as it is easy to use.
 We can use vscode using the command ' code filename.type ' In this task i have to write a Bash script.

+I faced challenges in doing simple task because i am not that much familiar with bash still.
+Therefor I used help from GeeksforGeeks and Stackoverflow.
+Both for getting new function and understand what it do.
+I also came to know that unlike C space has some meaning in Bash, I was getting some error due to i add space when assigning variable.

+## Detect Red Circle and make a 360 turn